Preamble

 There is no grade for this course; it’s pass/fail.
 In order to pass, students must meet all three of the following criteria:

 - Participate in the course.
-This means attending every lecture.
+This means attend every lecture.

-- Attend the virtual Career Readiness Academy event on 12 April.
+- Attend the Career Readiness Academy event on 12 March 2025.

 - Complete a résumé (for employment) or cv (for graduate school); a cover letter (for employment) or personal statement (for graduate school); and, establish a post-graduation action plan.